-Check My Resume for UI/UX Designer at MetaFree · No signup required · 3 free scans
+Check My UI/UX Designer Resume for MetaFree · No signup required · 3 free scans

-These are the most frequent reasons UI/UX Designer resumes fail to pass Meta's ATS or get filtered during recruiter review.
+These are the most frequent reasons UI/UX Designer resumes fail Meta's ATS or get filtered during recruiter review.

 No portfolio link — a UX designer without a portfolio is unplaceable